convergencelabs/convergencelabs-com/_posts/2020-01-13-new-features-offline-support-and-connection-smoothing.md

 - Configuration of the reconnection behavior.

 ## Real Time Data
-- All local changes to models are always stored locally until acknowledged by the server.
+- When offline support is enabled, all local changes to models are always stored locally until acknowledged by the server.
 - Create new models offline and store them until reconnected.
 - While connected, proactively download any number of models, and keep them updated on any remote changes.
 See [ModelService.subscribeOffline](https://docs.convergence.io/js-api/classes/real_time_data.modelservice.html#subscribeoffline)
 - Open available models offline and make additional changes.
-- When a ConvergenceDomain detects connectivity again and offline changes to models are detected, it automatically syncs those models with the server.
+- When a `ConvergenceDomain` detects connectivity again and offline changes to models are detected, it automatically syncs those models with the server.
 This includes models that are not currently open.
-- Delete models offline, and they will be deleted when reconnection occurs.
+- Delete models offline, which are deleted on the server upon reconnect.

 ## Activities
-- Activity state is maintained while offline, and users can continue to change their activity state.
+- Activity [state](https://docs.convergence.io/guide/activities/state.html) is maintained while offline.
+Users can continue to change their own state.
 - Activities can be joined offline.
-- When Convergence reconnects, all previously joined activities are rejoined and the latest activity state is published for each activity
+- When Convergence reconnects, all previously joined activities are rejoined and the latest activity state is published for each activity.

 ## Chat
 - All previously joined chat rooms are rejoined upon reconnection.

 ## Presence
-- Presence state is maintained while offline, and users can continue to change their presence state.
+- [Presence](https://docs.convergence.io/guide/presence/overview.html) state is maintained while offline.
+Users can continue to change their own state.
-- When Convergence reconnects, all previously the latest presence state is published.
+- Upon reconnect, the user's current presence state is published.
-- Any presence subscriptions are re-established.
+- Any existing presence [subscriptions](https://docs.convergence.io/js-api/classes/presence.userpresencesubscription.html) are re-established on reconnect.

-# Limitations and Unsupported features
+# Limitations
 The following features are not yet supported in `1.0.0-rc.4`, but coming soon:

 - Offline editing in multiple tabs in the same browser.
-There are numerous complications to support this, mainly around those editing sessions being persisting to the the same local database.
+There are numerous complications to support this, mainly around those editing sessions persisting to the same local database.
 - Encryption of local data.
-- Model id's can be user defined, thus when offline changes to models and deletion of models is based on id.
-If other connected users delete a model with a particular id, and then recreate it, Convergence can't tell that it is a new model.
+- Model IDs can be user defined.
+When offline, changes to models and deletion of models are keyed by id.
+So if another connected user deletes a model with a particular id, and then recreates it, Convergence can't currently tell that it is a new (different) model.

 # Usage

 Clearly, there is a ton going on behind the scenes here to support these various connectivity scenarios.
 Yet we have minimized the effort necessary to actually use these features.
-For detailed usage information, see our [developer Guide](https://docs.convergence.io/guide/offline/overview.html).
+For detailed usage information, see our [Developer Guide](https://docs.convergence.io/guide/offline/overview.html).
 Automatic reconnect comes for free and is enabled by default.
-Some aspects of the reconnect functionality are configurable; see the [documentation](https://docs.convergence.io/js-api/interfaces/connection_and_authentication.iconvergenceoptions.html#reconnect)
+Some aspects of the reconnect functionality are configurable; see the [documentation](https://docs.convergence.io/js-api/interfaces/connection_and_authentication.iconvergenceoptions.html#reconnect).

 We hope you enjoy this new functionality as much as we enjoyed building it!

-TODO

-Add backlink from rc.4 post when ready to publish